Colorado vs Houston Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 12)

 Colorado vs. Houston Prop Picks (AI)

 Remi is pouring through mountains of data on each line.
-In fact, anytime the Buffaloes and Cougars play there’s always several intriguing observations to key in on.
-Not to mention games played at TDECU Stadium in Sep almost always follow normal, predictable betting trends.
+In fact, anytime the Buffaloes and Cougars play there’s always several intriguing trends to key in on.
+Not to mention games played at TDECU Stadium in Sep rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Koziol over 0.5 Total Touchdowns.